Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: Examples of applications

 \subsection{Denoising}

-Consider an image corrupted with additive white noise, i.e.\ we add an independent term to each pixel value from the same zero-mean normal distribution.
-Recall that when working with orthonormal wavelets, the distribution and the independence properties of the noise are preserved by the wavelet transform, and the procedure for denoising with wavelets works as follows:
+Consider an image corrupted with additive white noise, that is, we add independent terms to the pixel values from the same zero-mean normal distribution.
+Then the procedure for denoising with orthonormal wavelets works as follows